Skip to content

 sudo certbot certificates

-# Private Key: /etc/letsencrypt/live/your.domain.com/privkey.pem
+• Private Key: /etc/letsencrypt/live/your-domain.com/privkey.pem

-1. Enable Auto-renewal:
+1. Verify Auto-renewal:

 bash

-sudo systemctl status certbot.timer
+sudo systemctl show certbot.timer

 Certificate Parameters for Daemon

-Use these in your daemon configuration:
+Use the Certbot-generated certificates in your daemon configuration:

 json